The We We Are: Plot

 The innies wake up in the outside world.
 Mark (Adam Scott) wakes up while hugging Cobel (Patricia Arquette) at Ricken's book-reading party.
 He soon learns that he has a sister present.
 Irving (John Turturro) awakens to find himself painting alone at his apartment.
 Helly (Britt Lower) finds herself at a gala, meeting Natalie (Sydney Cole Alexander) and Gabby Arteta (Nora Dale).
 She is horrified to learn that her outie is in fact Helena Eagan, heir of Lumon's founding family.
 Back inside the severed floor's security room, Dylan (Zach Cherry) contorts himself to hold down the two switches enabling the overtime contingency.

 Mark meets Devon (Jen Tullock) for the first time and attempts to hold a private conversation with her to divulge his situation, but they experience several interruptions.
 Mark is stunned to learn that Ricken (Michael Chernus) is his brother-in-law, and that he is hosting a reading of the very book Mark has been secretly reading at work.
-During a break, Mark learns from Ricken that he underwent the severance process after losing his wife Gemma.
+During a break, Mark learns from Ricken that he underwent the severance process after losing his wife Gemma (Dichen Lachman).
 Mark tells Ricken the book changed his life.
 A suspicious Cobel presses Mark on the major life change his outie told her about; Mark excuses himself from the conversation but addresses her as "Ms. Cobel," alerting her that the overtime contingency has been activated.
 Elsewhere, Irving finds a chest with effects from his father's time in the Navy.
 Hidden in a secret compartment, he discovers that his outie has been gathering information on a long list of severed Lumon employees, including Burt (Christopher Walken), whose house is marked on a map.
 Irving drives to Burt's house.